 If you are living in independent/semi-independent accommodation, you can now apply for council tax relief from your borough council.
 Please see the council tax relief poster and council tax relief – out of county form available to download below.

-Council Tax and Adult Social Care Precept 2021/22
+Council tax and Adult Social Care Precept 2023 to 2024

 How is the increase calculated?